microsoft/iot-curriculum/labs/ai-edge/speech/speech-to-text/README.md

 ### Software installation

 Once your Pi is set up, you will need to install Jupyter Notebooks, as this lab runs from a notebook.
+You will also need some libraries to be able to access the microphone.

-Follow the instructions in the [Configure Jupyter Notebooks on a Raspberry Pi guide](../../../../devices/configure-jupyter-notebooks-raspberry-pi.md) to install and run Jupyter Notebooks.
+1. Follow the instructions in the [Configure Jupyter Notebooks on a Raspberry Pi guide](../../../../devices/configure-jupyter-notebooks-raspberry-pi.md) to install and run Jupyter Notebooks.
+You don't need to run the last step that launches Jupyter Notebooks.

+1. From the terminal, run the following command to install needed libraries

+    ```sh
+    sudo apt install libffi-dev python3-scipy libportaudio2 --yes
+    ```

 ## Run the Jupyter notebook